 Age Groups: The results show that individuals served in the last five years has fluctuated more for youth under 18 than those in the transition age group of 18 to 21.
-For other age groups, there are decreases for age 36-49 and age 50-64 but an increase in the 65+ population.
+For other age groups, there is a decrease for age 50-64 but an increase in the 65+ population.

-Sex: The results show an increase in 2018 through 2021 for females using public mental health services with a decrease in 2022, though still significantly higher than males.
+Sex: The results show an increase in 2018 through 2021 for females using public mental health services with a slight decrease from 2022 to 2023, though still significantly higher than males.